semaphoreci/docs/docs/reference/semaphore-changelog.md

 - From now on, outdated versions of the CLI will be rejected from accessing your organization.
 Compatibility of the CLI will be maintained at least up to the last 3 minor releases.
-Only in case of security issues will this compatibility policy be broken.
+Only in case of security issues will this compatibility policy be ignored.
 - Jobs generated with [parallelism](https://docs.semaphoreci.com/reference/pipeline-yaml-reference/#parallelism)
   use a new naming scheme: `<job-name> - <index>/<job-count>`.
   Example: `RSpec - 1/4`.
-- We introduced new syntax for configuring [auto-promotions](https://docs.semaphoreci.com/reference/pipeline-yaml-reference/#auto_promote) which leverages our [Conditions DSL](https://docs.semaphoreci.com/reference/conditions-reference/) to allow you to express conditions for pipeline auto-promotion in a much less complicated way than before.
+- We introduced new syntax for configuring [auto-promotions](https://docs.semaphoreci.com/reference/pipeline-yaml-reference/#auto_promote) which leverages our [Conditions DSL](https://docs.semaphoreci.com/reference/conditions-reference/) to allow you to express conditions for pipeline auto-promotion in a much simpler way than before.

 ### Week of September 23, 2019

 - New macOS `os_image` types:
     - `macos-mojave-xcode10` with Xcode 10.3 and 10.2.1 installed, [macOS Mojave Xcode10](https://docs.semaphoreci.com/ci-cd-environment/macos-xcode-11-image/) image spec.
     - `macos-mojave-xcode11` with Xcode 11.0 installed, [macOS Mojave Xcode11](https://docs.semaphoreci.com/ci-cd-environment/macos-xcode-11-image/) image spec.
-    - `macos-mojave` no longer available.
+    - `macos-mojave` is no longer available.
 - Mojave system update:
     - ProductVersion: 10.14.6
     - BuildVersion: 18G95